 We have USDA accredited veterinarians who can help you with international travel documents.
 Please check this site for the travel requirements in advance of scheduling your travel appointment: http://www.aphis.usda.gov/regulations/vs/iregs/animals

 Weight Management for Dogs and Cats

 As in humans, obesity in dogs and cats may cause illness, arthritis, and even shorter life expectancies.
 Unfortunately, obesity tends to be a problem with some of our canine and feline pets in New York City but our veterinarians will help you and your pets stay in tip-top shape!

 Arthritis Management for Cats and Dogs

-With the advances in veterinary medicine our companions are living longer.
-This means many are developing arthritis in their later years and we can help to safely reduce their discomfort with a regimen tailored to your pet’s individuals needs.
+With the advances in veterinary medicine, our companions are living longer.
+This means many are developing arthritis in their later years and we can help to safely reduce their discomfort with a regimen tailored to your pet’s individual needs.